4 Contract Management Lessons from the Sony Hack

 Some states, including California, have specific laws meant to protect sensitive financial and medical information.
 If your enterprise can’t show that it took appropriate measures to protect such data, then your enterprise may become legally liable for hacks.

-This is why it’s a worthwhile investment to use an enterprise contract management system that takes proactive steps to prepare audit reports and demonstrates care in handling sensitive information.
+This is why it’s a worthwhile investment to use contract management software that takes proactive steps to prepare audit reports and demonstrates care in handling sensitive information.

 4. Create Layers Sensitive Data